Photo by altafulla / Shutterstock.com

 Coupons can now be found in multiple forms accessible through various means, from newspapers to mobile apps.

-Digital coupons are found in so many places that it can be hard to keep up.
-So we’ve rounded up seven major sources of manufacturer coupons that anyone with an internet connection can access.
+In fact, digital coupons are found in so many places that it can be hard to keep up.
+So, we’ve rounded up seven major sources of manufacturer coupons that anyone with an internet connection can access.
 All are free.

-- Print out and bring to the store, redeeming them by handing the printouts to the cashier at checkout.
-These are often referred to as “printable coupons.”
+- Print them out and bring them to the store, redeeming them by handing the printouts to the cashier at checkout.
+These are often referred to as printable or paperless coupons.

-- Electronically send to a store loyalty card.
-You redeem these by using the card at checkout.
+- Electronically send them to a store loyalty card, redeeming them by using the card at checkout.

 This site offers manufacturer coupons that can be printed, accessed via app or redeemed via grocery-store loyalty card.
 Note that SmartSource refers to the last option as “Direct2Card.”

 This website specializes in manufacturer coupons for natural and healthy products.
 They are printable coupons.